 Diagnosis and treatment for runners and athletes of all ages.
 Whether you’re running a marathon, playing soccer, basketball, in boot camp or an exercise class, your legs and feet take a beating, and sometimes pain and injuries happen.

-Our goal is to stop your pain and help you heal quickly so you may return to the actives you enjoy.
+Our goal is to help you heal quickly so you may return to the activities you enjoy.

 Heal your injury fast by getting the right treatment, the first time.
 Choose a sports medicine podiatrist.

 Shin Splints - This pain typically occurs along the shin bone and can develop after increased running and physical activity.

 Plantar Fasciitis - Plantar fasciitis is the most common cause of heel pain.
 It occurs when the plantar fascia—the thick band of tissue in the bottom of the foot that goes from the heel to the toes—becomes inflamed.

 Achilles Tendon Injuries - Achilles tendon injuries are common among runners and athletes that place extra stress on the calf muscles, Achilles, and feet.
 Achilles injuries may start off as a small tear but continue to progress the tears can become larger causing scar tissue to develop.